nihalpasham/rustBoot-book/src/arch/signing_utilities.md

 signature: ecdsa::Signature<NistP256>([64, 147, 93, 99, 241, 5, 118, 167, 156, 150, 203, 234, 74, 207, 182, 243, 129, 143, 38, 2, 107, 85, 114, 145, 178, 163, 33, 153, 2, 100, 0, 114, 135, 18, 174, 183, 194, 110, 24, 186, 33, 36, 39, 105, 116, 74, 8, 118, 171, 237, 30, 108, 64, 205, 206, 14, 110, 226, 43, 143, 180, 193, 19, 33])
 bytes_written: 62202019
 ```
-In this case, the `signed fit-image` will be stored at the following path - `../boards/bootloaders/rpi4/apertis/signed-rpi4-apertis.itb`
+In the above example, the `signed fit-image` will be stored at the following path - `../boards/bootloaders/rpi4/apertis/signed-rpi4-apertis.itb`